How to Remember Greek Vocabulary (When Nothing Seems to Stick)

 But when you see "νερό" on a random flashcard with no connection to anything, it's just floating.
 Your brain has nowhere to put it.
 So it doesn't stick.

 This is why people can study vocabulary for months and still freeze up in real conversations.
-They memorized words in one context (an app) that has nothing to do with another context (actually speaking Greek).
+They memorised words in one context (an app) that has nothing to do with another context (actually speaking Greek).

 What Actually Helps You Remember Greek Vocabulary

-1. Practice the words you're actually learning
+1. Practise the words you're actually learning

 Don't let an app decide what you should review.
-You already have a syllabus (whether from a teacher, a textbook, or a course like Language Transfer).
+You already have a syllabus — whether from a teacher, a textbook, or a course like Language Transfer.
 Follow it.

 2. Use words in sentences, not isolation